If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 Best Time to Move a Beehive

 Moving a beehive goes better when timed well.
-You want to get the whole colony inside at one go.
+You want to get the whole colony inside in one go.
 Evening and early morning times are best for sealing up and preparing the beehive for moving.
 At this time, all the bees are inside the beehive and clustered around frames.
-When working with many hives, any time after evening is right.
-You can work through the night if needed to.
+When working with many hives, any time after the evening is right.
+You can work through the night if needed.
 If you move the beehive during the day, you leave very many foragers behind.
 The entrances are sealed up allowing for ventilation and the beehive is ready for transport.
 You can use various meshes and nettings to cover the beehive.
 The mesh and nettings used in beekeeping during transporting a beehive must allow for ventilation.

 Transporting Honeybees for Pollination

 Farmers of various crops and plants use honeybees to ensure pollination.
 They hire the services of beekeepers for a few days or weeks.
 Large fields of plants require many bees on site for longer periods of time for complete pollination to take place.
 Beekeepers move their honeybees long distances in beehives to provide pollination services.
 Transporting bees for pollination is seasonal.
-It happens for one season in the year.
+It happens for one season of the year.

-The preparation you need to make when transporting bees for pollination is very similar to preparation for regular transportation of beehives.
+The preparation you need to make when transporting bees for pollination is very similar to the preparation for the regular transportation of beehives.
 You can also follow the same procedure.
 During transport, the bees can be kept without food and provided with a few frames of honey once they arrive at the final destination.
 The best colonies to transport for pollination, are those with many worker bees and some brood.
 They should have little food reserves so they put a lot towards roaming the fields looking for nectar and pollen.
 In the process, the bees visit many plants in the fields and pollinate them.

 Bee Transport Netting

 Netting covers and wraps of various types can be used when transporting beehives.
 They are used to cover entrances and make sure beehives are ventilated during the journey.
 Some beekeepers use simple screens over the entrance of the beehive for this purpose.
 Others use mosquito netting as the netting of choice.
 The distance you are transporting the beehive determines the best netting to use.
 For short distances, it may even be unneeded.
-For long distance transport, individual wraps can be made from landscape shade cloth.
+For long-distance transport, individual wraps can be made from landscape shade cloth.

-Factors that determine what type of netting to use with beehives, include the capital available to the beekeeper.
-Beekeepers with more to spare can go for higher placed individual wraps for beehives during transport.
+Factors that determine what type of netting to use with beehives include the capital available to the beekeeper.
+Beekeepers with more to spare can go for higher-placed individual wraps for beehives during transport.
 The beekeepers can also afford large wraps that go over all the beehives they are transporting.
 The use of these wraps also extends to the covering of single hives that are transported long distances.

 When you do not have any netting or wrap, use other suitable covering for the holes going into the beehive.
 When it is warm, bees have a natural urge to venture out of the beehive.
 If they do this while you are moving, they get lost.
-Preventing loss of honeybees from the beehive in such a manner is the major function of netting.
+Preventing the loss of honeybees from the beehive in such a manner is the major function of netting.
 A breathable screen or mesh over the entrance of the beehive is sufficient in such cases.
 It should be secured firmly to the entrance and any other opening on the beehive through which bees can enter or leave the beehive.